 - Incise the periosteum of the subcutaneous surface of the fibula longitudinally, and strip off just enough of it at the fracture site to expose the fracture adequately.
 Take care to keep all dissection strictly subperiosteal, because the terminal branches of the peroneal artery, which lie close to the lateral malleolus, may be damaged.

 - Only strip off as much periosteum as is necessary for accurate reduction; periosteal stripping markedly reduces the blood supply of the bone in cases of fracture.

-- Lateral Malleolus Approach can be extended proximally by extend the incision along the posterior border of the fibula, incising the deep fascia in line with the skin incision.
+- Approach to the Lateral Malleolus can be extended proximally by extend the incision along the posterior border of the fibula, incising the deep fascia in line with the skin incision.

 - Develop a new plane between the peroneal muscles which are supplied by the superficial peroneal nerve and the flexor muscles which are supplied by the tibial nerve.

 - The upper third of the fibula can be exposed if the common peroneal nerve can be identified near the knee and traced down toward the ankle.

 - To extend the *Approach to the Lateral Malleolus distally, curve the incision down the lateral side of the foot.

 - Identify the peroneal tendons and incise the peroneal retinacula.